Cholecystectomy Care

 Common symptoms of gallstones in children and adolescents include:

-- Pain in the upper abdomen on the right side or towards the middle
+• Pain in the upper abdomen on the right side or towards the middle

-- This pain may travel to the back or to the right shoulder
+• This pain may travel to the back or to the right shoulder

-- This pain may also be associated with nausea and vomiting
+• This pain may also be associated with nausea and vomiting

-- This pain may come on after eating a meal high in fat
+• This pain may come on after eating a meal high in fat

-- If a stone is blocking a duct, fever may develop or the eyes may turn yellow - in this case, seek immediate medical attention
+• If a stone is blocking a duct, fever may develop or the eyes may turn yellow - in this case, seek immediate medical attention

 Our Approach to Diagnosis and Treatment

-A newer, cutting edge method of performing surgery called single-incision surgery is now being used to remove the gallbladder in select patients.
+A newer, cutting-edge method of performing surgery called single-incision surgery is now being used to remove the gallbladder in select patients.
 In this approach, instead of four incisions, the surgeon makes one incision hidden in the belly button and removes the gallbladder in an otherwise similar way to the standard four-incision approach.

 Your child's surgeon will instruct you as to when your child may return to normal activities including physical education and sports.
 Your child will generally be seen in the surgeon’s office approximately two weeks following surgery.
-If you have any questions or concerns prior to this, please contact our office and the surgeon or our nurse practitioner or physician assistants will address your questions.
+If you have any questions or concerns before this, please contact our office and the surgeon or our nurse practitioner or physician assistants will address your questions.

 Resources for Families